 An assurance engagement involves performing procedures to obtain evidence about the amounts and disclosures in the key performance indicators.
 It also involves evaluating the relevance and appropriateness of the key performance indicators against the criteria and guidance in Treasurer's Instruction 904 for measuring the extent of outcome achievement and the efficiency of service delivery.
 The procedures selected depend on my judgement, including the assessment of the risks of material misstatement of the key performance indicators.
-In making these risk assessments I obtain an understanding of internal control relevant to the engagement in order to design procedures that are appropriate in the circumstances.
+In making these risk assessments, I obtain an understanding of internal control relevant to the engagement in order to design procedures that are appropriate in the circumstances.

-I believe that the evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
+I believe that the evidence I have obtained is sufficient and appropriate to provide a basis for

-My independence and quality control relating to the report on financial statements, controls and key performance indicators
+My independence and quality management relating to the report on financial statements, controls and key performance indicators

 I have complied with the independence requirements of the Auditor General Act 2006 and the relevant ethical requirements relating to assurance engagements.
-In accordance with ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, and Other Assurance Engagements, the Office of the Auditor General maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+In accordance with ASQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information, or Other Assurance or Related Services Engagements, the Office of the Auditor General maintains a comprehensive system of quality management including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.